-If Connection.SendQueue is empty, the receiver MUST set Connection.SendImmediate to TRUE and MUST promptly send a Data Transfer message on the Connection, as specified in section 3.1.5.1.
+If Connection.SendQueue is empty, the credit processing specified in section 3.1.5.9 MUST be performed.
+If the number of new credits returned is greater than zero, the receiver MUST set Connection.SendImmediate to TRUE and MUST promptly send a Data Transfer message on the Connection, as specified in section 3.1.5.1.